karinzaa/JunctionKanshi/README.md

 ## Core Components
 1. **Sensors and Cameras:** Deployed at junctions to monitor traffic flow and density.
 2. **Data Processing Unit:** Analyzes data from sensors and cameras, detecting congestion patterns.
-3. **Communication System:** Relays information to relevant stakeholders and traffic management systems.
-4. **User Interface:** Displays real-time traffic data for public use and traffic management teams.
+3. **User Interface:** Displays real-time traffic data for public use and traffic management teams.

 ## Technology Stack
 - **IoT Devices:** For real-time data collection.